Emma D'Arcy

 Emma D’Arcy is a non-binary actor and theatre-maker who studied Fine Art at the Ruskin School of Art.

 Emma’s leads as Rhaenyra Targaryen in House of the Dragon, HBO’s prequel to Game of Thrones, alongside Olivia Cooke, Paddy Considine and Matt Smith.
 House of the Dragon is available to stream in the UK on NowTV.
-Following their sensational performance, Emma was nominated for the 2023 Golden Globes Best Television Actress award.
+Their sensational performance earned them nominations for both the 2023 and 2025 Golden Globes for Best Performance by a Female Actor in a Television Series.

 Further screen credits include Wanderlust for Netflix/BBC, Truth Seekers and Hanna II for Amazon Prime, Wild Bill for ITV and Philippa Lowthorpe’s feature film Misbehaviour.
 They produced and starred in the BIFA-nominated short The Talent by Thomas May-Bailey, which has been brilliantly received on the 2024 festival circuit.